Print Options

 Definitions

-1. Official Name of Record (or Legal Name) — The name that appears on an individual’s passport, driver’s license, birth certificate, or U.S. Social Security Card.
+a.
+Official Name of Record (or Legal Name): the name that appears on an individual's passport, driver's license, birth certificate, or U.S. Social Security Card.

-2. Chosen Names — Names that an individual wants to be known by or identifies with in the University community that are different from the individual’s Official Name of Record.
+b.
+Chosen Names: names that an individual wants to be known by or identifies with in the University community that are different from the individual's Official Name of Record.

 Reason for Policy